Dasharo/docs/docs/unified-test-documentation/dasharo-performance/405-fan-control-measure.md

 **Expected result**

-The output of the command should contain information about the current fan RPM.
-If the current RPM is the same as initial speed, the test should be considered as failed.
+The output of the command should contain information about the current fan speed.
+If the current speed is the same as initial speed, the test should be considered as failed.
+If the current speed does not change in the long term, the test should be considered as failed.

 Example output: